 Stephanie J. Richmond

-I am an assistant professor of history at Norfolk State University in Norfolk, VA.
+I am an associate professor of history at Norfolk State University in Norfolk, VA.

 I received my Ph.D. in History at the Catholic University of America in Washington, DC.
 My dissertation focused on women abolitionists and the development of early feminist thought in the transatlantic antislavery movement.
 Prior to completing my dissertation, I worked as an archivist at a variety of institutions.